 Many people will simply accept that initial salary offer–I’ve certainly made that mistake–and therefore end up getting paid much less than they could otherwise get.
 But of course that’s just an initial offer, and simply asking for more will usually result in a higher offer.
 And you can do even better if you do a little work beforehand.

 - Recognize negotiating situations: you’ve already lost if you don’t realize you’re negotiating.

 - Ask for what you want, or you won’t get it.

 - Ask in the right way.

 For a useful guide to negotiating your salary and benefits in general, see Valerie Aurora’s negotiating guide.
-And if it’s your working environment you care about–working shorter hours, working from home, and the like–check out The Programmer’s Guide to a Sane Workweek.
+And if it’s your working hours you care about, check out my book: Negotiate a 3-Day Weekend.